eliataylor/hacked-lamp-cleaner/README.md

 ### Delete all of this from your server when done!!! `rm -R ../hacked`

-#### If you appreciate the project, consider making a donation from my Amazon Wish List: http://a.co/5vEH8e5 :)
+#### If you appreciate the project, consider making a donation from my (wife's) Amazon Wish List: http://a.co/5vEH8e5 :)